bevyengine/rfcs/rfcs/12-primitive-shapes.md

 ### Bounding vs. Collision

 The difference between the two is somewhat semantic.
 Both bounding and collision check for intersections between bounding volumes or areas.
 However, bounding volumes are generally used for broad phase checks due to their speed and small size, and are consequently often used in tree structures for spacial queries.
 Note that both bounding types are not oriented - this reduces the number of comparisons needed to check for intersections during broad phase tests.

-Although the traits for these may look similar, by making them distinct it will better conform to industry terminology and help guide users away from creating performance problems.
-For example, because a torus is a volume, it is conceivably possible to implement the `Bounding` trait, however it would be a terrible idea to be encouraging users to build BVTs/BVHs out of torii.
-This is also why the Oriented Bounding Box (OBB) is a collider, and not `Bounding`.
 Bounding spheres or AABBs are generally always preferred for broad phase bounding checks, despite the OBB's name.

-For advanced users who want to implement `Bounding` for OBBs, they always have the option of wrapping the OBB in a newtype and implementing the trait.
+**Note that the Bounding/Collision interface is not part of this RFC**, the purpose of this discussion is to present common use cases of these primitive shape types to uncover deficiencies in their design.

 ### Where are the `Transform`s?

- Translation and rotation are **not** defined using bevy's `Transform` components.
+In this potential bounding and collision interface, translation and rotation are **not** defined using bevy's `Transform` components, nor are they stored in the base primitive shape types.
 This is because types that implement `Bounding` and `Collider` must be fully self-contained.
 This:

  * makes the API simpler when using these components in functions and systems
  * ensures bounding and collision types use an absolute minimum of memory